Cloning the Dakota Repository

-The Dakota repository is separated into public and private (local) meta-packages, which use git submodules to pull components from public servers and from private servers to create a complete Dakota checkout.
-The public portion of Dakota (including submodules) can be checked out by development team members with the single command:
+The Dakota repository is separated into public and private meta-packages.
+The core or top-level repository uses git submodules to pull most components from public servers and select SNL-specific compoents from private servers to create a complete Dakota checkout.
+A full clone of Dakota (including submodules) can be checked out by development team members with full access with the single command:

 git clone --recursive software.sandia.gov:/git/dakota

 Developers without full access will need to instead

 git clone software.sandia.gov:/git/dakota

 See notes below for caveats on submodules for external or SNL developers without full access.

 Read-only anonymous access: To access the Dakota source code without authentication, instead use